NicolasDurrande/guepard/docs/notebooks/equivalent_obs_GPR_ensembles.md

     name: python3
 ---

-# Merging GP regression sub-models using equivalent observations
+# Merging GP regression ensembles using equivalent observations

 This notebook illustrates how to use the equivalent observation framework to train an ensemble of Gaussian process models and to make predictions with it.